 Note that tickets to a flamenco show are included on some discount passes as well such as the Explorer Go City.

 If you're looking for more evening things to do, check out our full post.

 January in Barcelona will be a bit chilly, which is the perfect time to jump from restaurant to restaurant and bar to bar on your search for the best tapas in the city.

-We recommend going on a tapas tasting tour, to let a local guide help you in your search.
+We recommend going on a tapas tasting tour with a local guide helping you in your search.

 If you strike out on your own, there are still a few bars in the area that participate in the tradition of offering free tapas with your purchase of a drink during specific evening hours: